espruino/EspruinoDocs/info/Saving.md

 However in Espruino 2v05 and later, `load(filename)` will follow the same steps but will load the specified file instead of `.bootcde`/`.bootrst`.

-There are two main ways to do it with Espruino.
+There are two main ways to save code with Espruino:

 `save()`